Ant-Inspired Density Estimation via Random Walks: Extensions to Other Regular Topologies

-Our proofs are largely independent of graph structure, using just a re-collision probability bound (Lemma \ref{collideprobbound}) and the regularity (uniform node degrees) of the grid, so agents remain uniformly distributed on the nodes in each round.
+Our proofs for the two-dimensional torus are largely independent of graph structure, using just a re-collision probability bound (Lemma \ref{collideprobbound}) and the regularity (uniform node degrees) of the grid, so agents remain uniformly distributed on the nodes in each round (see for example, Lemma \ref{estimate_expectation}).
 Hence, extending our results to other regular graphs primarily involves obtaining re-collision probability bounds for these graphs.

 We consider agents on a graph with $A$ nodes that execute analogously to Algorithm \ref{random_walk_sampling}, stepping to a random neighbor in each round.
-Again, we focus on the multi-agent case but similar bounds (resembling Corollaries \ref{visitMomentBound} and \ref{equalizationMomentBound}) hold for single random walk.
-We start with a general lemma, giving density estimation accuracy in terms of re-collision probability. \ifpodc The proof (see full paper) closely follows our grid analysis.\fi \begin{lemma}[Re-collision Probability to Density Estimation Accuracy] Consider a regular graph with $A$ nodes such that, if two randomly walking agents $a_1$ and $a_2$ collide in round $r$, for any $0 \le m \le t$, the probability that they collide again in round $r+m$ is $\Theta\left (\beta(m) \right )$ for some non-increasing function $\beta(m)$.
+Again, we focus on the multi-agent case but similar bounds (resembling Corollaries \ref{visitMomentBound} and \ref{equalizationMomentBound}) hold for a single random walk.
+We start with a lemma that gives density estimation accuracy in terms of re-collision probability.
+This is a direct generalization of our grid analysis.

+\begin{lemma}[Re-collision Probability to Density Estimation Accuracy] Consider a regular graph (uniform nodes degrees) with $A$ nodes along with two agents $a_1$ and $a_2$ randomly walking on this graph.
+Assume that $a_1$ and $a_2$ collide in round $r$.
+Suppose that there exists some function $\beta(m)$ such that, for any $0 \le m \le t$, letting $\mathcal{W}$ be the random $m$-step path taken by $a_2$ in rounds $r+1,...,r+m$, and $\mathcal{C}$ be the event that $a_1$ and $a_2$ re-collide in round $r+m$:

 Let $B(t) \eqdef \sum_{m = 0}^{t} \beta(m)$.
-After running for $t \le A$ steps, Algorithm \ref{random_walk_sampling} returns $\tilde d$ such that, for any $\delta > 0$, with probability $\ge 1-\delta$, $\tilde d \in [(1-\epsilon)d, (1+\epsilon)d]$ for $\epsilon = O\left ( \sqrt{\frac{\log(1/\delta) B(t)}{td}}\right )$. \end{lemma} Note that in the special case of the grid, by Lemma \ref{collideprobbound}, we can set $\beta(m) = 1/(m+1)$ and hence $B(t) = \Theta(\log t)$, yielding Theorem \ref{naturalAlgoThm}. \ifpodc \else \begin{proof} $\E \tilde d = d$ (Lemma \ref{estimate_expectation}) still holds as the regularity of the graph ensures that agents remain uniformly distributed on the nodes in every round (the stable distribution of any regular graph is the uniform distribution).
-Lemma \ref{original_collision_probability} is also analogous except that \eqref{expectation_cj} becomes:
+After running for $t \le A$ steps, Algorithm \ref{random_walk_sampling} returns $\tilde d$ such that, for any $\delta > 0$, with probability $\ge 1-\delta$, \end{lemma} Note that in the special case of the two-dimensional torus, by Lemma \ref{collideprobbound}, we can set $\beta(m) = 1/(m+1)$ and hence $B(t) = O(\log 2t)$, recovering Theorem \ref{naturalAlgoThm}. \begin{proof} Let $\mathcal{W}$ denote the $t$-step random walk of an agent executing Algorithm \ref{random_walk_sampling}. $\E [\tilde d | \mathcal{W}] = d$ (Lemma \ref{estimate_expectation}) still holds as the regularity of the graph ensures that agents remain uniformly distributed on the nodes in every round (the stable distribution of any regular graph is the uniform distribution).